New York

 New York’s nondiscrimination laws generally restrict religious freedom for religious organizations that offer public programming and facilities but provide accommodations or exemptions for the vast majority of religious organizations.

-New York’s nondiscrimination laws related to employment are broad but, according to the text, provide strong accommodations or exemptions to generally protect the autonomy of the vast majority of religious organizations.
+New York’s nondiscrimination laws related to employment, according to the text of the state statute, provide strong accommodations or exemptions to generally protect the autonomy of most religious organizations.
 Note that New York regulations may narrow the scope of these strong exemptions.

 New York law has no explicit constitutional or statutory protections for religious exercise during a time of emergency.

 The New York Constitution contains a Blaine Amendment that could prevent the participation of faith-based schools in generally available public benefit programs on the same terms as similarly situated secular schools.
 This is not as broad as a general Blaine Amendment, which prohibits all aid to faith-based institutions, but is still detrimental to the work of faith-based institutions.
-Current U.S. Supreme Court precedent has rendered this language ineffective, but it could become effective in the future if Court precedent changes.
+Current U.S. Supreme Court precedent has rendered this language ineffective in many cases, but it could become effective in the future if Court precedent changes.

 Regulatory Freedom: